Jadael/TMT/readme.md

 ---

-# Stats
+# Stats (PREVIEW)

 ![Stats](screenshots/stats.png)

 Stats is a statistical function module for VCV Rack.
 It computes and outputs various statistical metrics from the signals of a polyphonic input cable.
+Stats is not yet in the VCV Rack Library version of this plugin; check [Releases](https://github.com/Jadael/TMT/releases) to [install the preview](https://vcvrack.com/manual/Installing#Installing-Rack-plugins).

 ## Inputs & Outputs

+- **Toggle Audio Rate**: By default, Stats runs at step rate (~10-60hz).
+Toggle this to run at audio rate, which is pretty CPU heavy.

 - **Polyphonic Input**: Receives the polyphonic signals to analyze.